 Eczema is a chronic itchy skin condition that affects 5-20 per cent of children worldwide.
 In the majority of cases, onset is before children are five-years-old with 60 per cent suffering onset during the first year.
 It can be frustrating to both affected children and their families.

 What causes eczema?

-We don’t know the exact cause of eczema but hereditary factors play a role.
+We don’t know the exact cause of eczema but hereditary factor plays a role.
 Seventy per cent of children with eczema have positive family history of atopic diseases like allergic rhinitis, asthma or eczema.
-There is a two to three-fold increase in risk of having eczema if you have one atopic parent; this becomes three to five-fold if both parents have it.
+There is a two to three-fold increase in risk of having eczema if you have one atopic parent; this becomes three to five-fold if both parents have atopy.

 Patients with eczema have a defect in their skin barrier function.
 This increases water loss from the skin, which results in dry flaky skin and intense itchiness.